CsAbdulelah/Ara-CANINE/README.md

 ## Acknowledgments

-This work was supported by the High-Performance Computing (HPC) Center at King Abdulaziz University, particularly the Aziz Supercomputer.
+This work was inspired by Shiba, and CANINE,  I would thank Joshua Tanner and Masato Hagiwara for their efforts in publically implementing a CANINE model which is the base for this work [Shiba GitHub](https://github.com/octanove/shiba.git) This work was supported by the High-Performance Computing (HPC) Center at King Abdulaziz University, particularly the Aziz Supercomputer.